Getting to and around Central Laos

 Coming from Bangkok:

 If time is short, fly direct to Vientiane or Luang Prabang.
 Use Bangkok’s smaller airport (DMK), which is faster and more efficient than BKK.
-If you have more time, you could take the new train from Bangkok to Vientiane (or if the times of that train aren’t convenient, there are more frequent trains between Bangkok and Nong Khai, Thailand on the Lao border, and then you cross the border by tuk-tuk).
+If you have more time, you could take the new train from Bangkok to Vientiane (or if the times of that train aren’t convenient, there are more frequent trains between Bangkok and Nong Khai, Thailand on the Lao border, and then you cross the border by bus or tuk-tuk).
 Visa on Arrival is available here.
 Or take a train from Bangkok to Chaing Mai and follow the directions from northern Thailand below.

 Coming from southern Laos: